golddranks/recycle_vec/README.md

-doesn't need a full RFC anymore 2) but the capabilities of the language around checking invariants statically aren't there yet, so the API would be suboptimal and therefore it's best to wait for the const generics and statick checking stuff to catch up.
+doesn't need a full RFC anymore 2) but the capabilities of the language around checking invariants statically aren't there yet, so the API would be suboptimal and therefore it's best to wait for the const generics and static checking stuff to catch up.

 This crate provides a `recycle` extension method for `Vec`.
 It's intended to change the type of the `Vec` while "recycling"